-Vesting - Participants are vested in their contributions plus net earnings immediately.
+Vesting - Participants are immediately 100% vested in their contributions and the associated net earnings.
 Vesting in the Company's matching contribution is based on the participant's years of service.
 A year of vesting service is defined as a period of service of 365 days, with less than whole year periods of service aggregated on the basis of days.
 The following schedule describes the vesting percentages for participants.